sumiya11/Groebner.jl/README.md

 import Pkg; Pkg.add("Groebner")
 ```

-Our package works with polynomials from `AbstractAlgebra.jl`, `DynamicPolynomials.jl`, and `Nemo.jl`.
-Let's create a ring of polynomials in 3 variables
+Groebner.jl works with polynomials from AbstractAlgebra.jl, DynamicPolynomials.jl, and Nemo.jl.
+For example, let's create a ring of polynomials in 3 variables

 ```julia
 using AbstractAlgebra
 R, (x1, x2, x3) = PolynomialRing(QQ, ["x1", "x2", "x3"])
 ```

-Then we can define a simple polynomial system
+Then, we can define a simple polynomial system

 ```julia
 polys = [